 A Tutor's key roles include:

-- Supporting you (and if necessary liaising with your Director of Studies or the Board of Examinations) should you be taken ill.
+• Supporting you (and if necessary liaising with your Director of Studies or the University) should you be taken ill.

 Although your personal Tutor will deal sensitively with any issue, if you would prefer to discuss a particular matter with any other Tutor, you are welcome to contact them.